Local welfare support

 Strengthening social security

+A number of our publications focus on local welfare provision.
 Local welfare assistance schemes are not mandatory and funding for them isn’t ringfenced.
 Local welfare assistance schemes are a vital lifeline for people experiencing financial hardship.
 At best, local welfare assistance schemes not only mitigate the immediate crisis but help people find sustainable pathways out of poverty.

-It’s important to give low-income residents maximum dignity, choice and control when accessing local welfare support.
+A common theme that runs throughout our publications is giving low-income residents maximum dignity, choice and control when accessing local welfare support.
 We advocate that this is best done through a ‘cash first’ approach, which prioritises providing support to people in the form of cash grants and loans rather than vouchers, food aid or goods (in-kind support).
 Learn more in our cash first briefing.

 Resources